 When you teach fourth grade, you have students with interests and ability levels all over the map!
 A fresh, diverse classroom library will keep them all growing as readers.
-Here are 50 of the best 4th grade books to share with your students for independent or shared reading.
-From beautiful poetry and hilarious tales to heart-wrenching coming of age stories, you’re sure to find something for every curious reader in your group.
+Here are 50+ our favorite recent 4th grade books to share with your students.
+From beautiful picture books and poetry, to hilarious tales, to heart-wrenching coming of age stories, you’re sure to find something for every curious reader in your group.

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!